EthanAI/ParkingGarageApp/README.md

     		Subtract out the final result to zero it, so we can eliminate any weird partial turning done before then -Ignore weird phone movements since working backwards.
     		Subtract out gravity from accelerometer, build cumulative values.
-See if we can ID stopping
+See if we can ID stopping +use compass bearing to identify entry to garage (can we manage varying phone positions?)
+    		+assume confusion means first floor
+    		99 final signal strength means in garage?
+    			Check for correlation
+    		Record gps altitude?
+    		Record gps bearing?
+    		+Increase GPS update rate
+    		Sync all sensors to single line?
+    		+orientation only 5x per second.
+Fix it Acceleration seems not useful. y is acceleration? (who knows, phone can move)

 	Bugs:
 		GraphActivity freezes after long 15min+ time Sensors seem to be unaffected.
+        Signal strength seems to be recording after the sensors should be turned off.